Review

 What we like

-• Double-layer foam dampening produces a clean, low-pitched typing sound
+• Double-layer sound dampening produces a clean, low-pitched typing sound out of the box

 Could be better